huirad/rpi_home_metering/README.md

 Introduction
 ============
-This is my home metering (Temperature, Humidity, ...) project connecting a TFA Nexus weather station with a a Raspberry Pi.
+This is my home metering (Temperature, Humidity, ...) project connecting a TFA Nexus weather station with a Raspberry Pi.

 The following picture shows the main parts of the hardware setup
 ![hardware setup][hardware setup]